 Consumer trends reveal a common question, “should I file during COVID, or should I wait?”
 We know that financial hardships related to loss of income or medical bills can predictably rise as the pandemic continues.
 It’s important to get professional advice so you don’t end up in an increasingly worse situation.
 Simultaneously, we also know that if creditor demands aren’t satisfied, they’ll predictably go after your assets.
 (Stimulus checks, tax returns, home, car, etc.) Furthermore, regardless of how long the pandemic may last; those who qualify for Chapter 7 or Chapter 13 have a peak “window of opportunity.”
 Within this window: Benefits are at maximum levels, more assets can be protected, future debt escalation becomes less severe, and you can take full advantage of bankruptcy protections.

 The quality of free advice received from a licensed professional will far outweigh Google search results, Wikipedia or other online opinions.
 With all the online information available it’s sometimes difficult to determine which are legitimate sources of information.
 As you’re researching during COVID-19, keep in mind:

 If you qualify for bankruptcy, there is no benefit in waiting to file.
-Debt Advisors Law Offices provides virtual options for advice; convenient and safe communication channels for clients.
+Debt Advisors Law Offices, including our Kenosha office, provide virtual options for advice; convenient and safe communication channels for clients.
 We guarantee honest and professional feedback to guide your decision-making process.
 Whether you’re near Kenosha or prefer online consultations, our commitment to your financial well-being remains our top priority.